Careers

 Education: High school diploma or equivalent.
 Post-secondary education in water/wastewater program, environmental sciences, or a related field is preferred.

-Knowledge: Strong understanding of water distribution processes including pumps, valves, reservoir, disinfection methods, and chemical handling.
+Knowledge: Strong understanding of water and wastewater treatment processes including pumps, filters, SCADA, reservoir levels, disinfection methods, and chemical handling.

 Technical Skills: Proficient in using computerized systems for data entry, record-keeping, and operational monitoring.
 Ability to use hand and power tools for basic repairs and maintenance tasks.